Size: 3 sound cassettes 2 hr., 43 min.), analog.; 54 Pages, Transcript

-Collection Summary: An interview of Mischa Richter conducted 1994 Sept.
-27-28, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with Mischa Richter conducted 1994 September 27-28, by Robert F. Brown, for the Archives of American Art.

 Richter tells of his life as the only child of a prosperous Jewish family in Kharkov, Ukraine, where he showed early precocity in drawing.
 He remembers the Russian Revolution, being taken to Poland in 1921, and then in 1922 to New York and Boston.
 He discusses his education in Boston, including drawing lessons with Harold Zimmerman at which he got to know Hyman Bloom and Jack Levine; and classes at the Museum School in Boston from 1929 to 1930.